 The vehicle familiy is built on the base vehicle core featuring 5 m diameter tankage inherited from the Delta-4 and a LOX / LNG fueled propulsion system using two Blue Origin built BE-4 engines.
-The basic stage can be enhanced by one to six GEM-63XL solid motors manufactured by Northrop Grumman Innovation Systems (NGIS) (formerly Orbital ATK).
+The basic stage can be enhanced by two, four or six GEM-63XL solid motors manufactured by Northrop Grumman Innovation Systems (NGIS) (formerly Orbital ATK).

 Initally Stage 1 will be expendable.
 In 2023 the Sensible, Modular, Autonomous Return Technology (SMART) initiative will be introduced, which allows ULA to reuse the most expensive portion of the first stage – the booster main engines – via mid-air capture.
 This allows a controlled recovery environment providing the confidence needed to re-fly the hardware.

 Finally, the Centaur second stage will be replaced by the more powerful ACES in 2023, which shares the tooling with Centaur-5.
 With the addition of ACES, Vulcan will achieve the current capability of the Delta-4 Heavy, which carries the largest payloads for our most critical customers.
 ACES will feature initially one to four RL10 engines, later to be downselected to BE-3U or XCOR engines.
 Later ACES was shelved and many features were incorporated in Centaur-5.

 Vulcan Centaur-5 and Vulcan ACES will use 5 m payload fairings.